 The package of IVM measures used differs in the three locations.
 The most effective has been a combination of biological larvae control, awareness raising and the use of impregnated bed nets.
 The incidence of malaria is lowest (1.67%) in villages using all three measures to combat malaria.
 In Malindi, the average prevalence of malaria dropped to 3.7% in 2015 compared with 7.5% in 2014.

-Work on the development of new bio-pesticides is also producing promising results. icipe has completed the registration of the bio-larvicide Uzimax and a second product now being trialled is also proving effective at controlling larvae and mosquitoes.
+Work on the development of new bio-pesticides is also producing promising results. icipe is working on the registration of the bio-larvicide Uzimax and a second product now being trialled is also proving effective at controlling larvae and mosquitoes.
 Progress in this area is extremely important as these new products represent cost-effective, sustainable alternatives to Bti, the larvicide currently used.
 Bti is very expensive and is not available to the local population.

 The combination of various information programmes and the targeted training for local people is showing those living in affected areas how they can protect themselves and their families on a sustainable basis.
 The project team is working closely with government and non-governmental bodies as well as the healthcare and related sectors.
 Such cooperation helps to strengthen existing structures at the local, regional and national level and will mean that in future they too will be able to play their part in the effective prevention and control of malaria.